EaseDeFi/arCore/README.md

 ## Bug bounty

-Bug bounty information is available at https://immunefi.com/bounty/armorfi/.
+<b>Fixes are currently being made on BalanceManager and PlanManager so there are likely to be known bugs there.</b> Bug bounty information is available at https://immunefi.com/bounty/armorfi/.
 Top reward is 1 million ARMOR for a critical vulnerability that will lead to the loss of over $1 million in user funds.
 SushiLPFarm.sol and SushiFarmController.sol are not eligible for bug bounty quite yet.

 ## ArmorMaster